 Location: Arundel Gate, Sheffield

-Beauchief Abbey, which combines the remains of an abbey founded in 1176 and a chapel built in 1660 is well worth a visit.
-The abbey still hosts regular worship services (check ahead for schedules).
+Beauchief Abbey, which combines the remains of an abbey founded in the mid-12th century and a chapel built in 1660, is well worth a visit (guided tours can be arranged with advance notice).
+The abbey still hosts regular worship services, but check ahead for schedules.

 Location: Abbeydale, Sheffield

-The area was once home to the Dukes of Newcastle but all that remains of the estate are the Gothic Revival Chapel and the Victorian walled garden with the glasshouse.
-Also worth a visit is Mister Straw's House, an Edwardian house with displays of Victorian furniture, family mementos and a garden.
+The coalmining town of Worksop, 17 miles southeast of Sheffield, offers several interesting things to do.
+Most popular for visitors are Worksop Priory; the Circle Arts Centre, featuring live music and arts performances; and Clumber Park, which boasts one of the longest glasshouses in England, along with expansive parkland, woods, open heath, and farmland.
+The area was once home to the Dukes of Newcastle, but all that remains of the estate are the Gothic Revival Chapel and the Victorian walled garden with the glasshouse.
+Also worth a visit is Mister Straw's House, an Edwardian house with displays of Victorian furniture, family mementos, and a garden.

 Location: The Estate Office, Clumber Park, Worksop

 We recommend these highly-rated hotels in Sheffield with easy access to the best shops, restaurants, and attractions in town: